Frequently Asked Questions about Wildfires

 Q. Why do I need a home inventory, won’t my insurance company trust that I know what I have in my home?

 A. A home inventory is valuable because it can be very difficult to remember everything that was in the home.
 A good inventory, if supplemented with photos, video, receipts, model numbers and appraisals, can help the homeowner get a more accurate settlement in less time, in most cases.
 A copy of the inventory should be kept in a safe, or in a location away from the home.
+To make creating your inventory as easy as possible, the I.I.I. has a free home inventory tool, Know Your Stuff®, which includes secure online storage so you can access your inventory anywhere, anytime.

 Q. Much of my furniture and possessions were badly damaged, can I get rid of them if I have a home inventory?